pkulchenko/fullmoon/README.md

 - verifies conditions for those routes that match
 - calls a specified action handler (passing a request table) for those routes that satisfy all conditions
-- serves the result if anything other than `false` or `nil` returned from the action handler (and continues the process otherwise)
+- serves the response if anything other than `false` or `nil` returned from the action handler (and continues the process otherwise)

 In general, route definitions bind request URLs (and a set of conditions)